 Components is a tool for managing firmware and templates on many of our products.
 A standalone version is able to download when you register your Peak/Summit, or access our web-based version in browsers that support WebMIDI such as Chrome, Opera and Microsoft Edge from this link: https://components.novationmusic.com

 If using a browser, you may need to allow the page access to your MIDI devices, as prompted when first loading the page:

 You do not need to log in to use Components, but doing so allows you to back up all of your data to your account.

 You can browse patches and create libraries regardless of Summit/Peak being connected.
 To see if the synth is connected, check the indicator in the top right which can be one of 3 colours:

 Red: this means that the device cannot be detected by Components:

 Yellow: this means the device is connected and recognised, but is in the wrong state, in this case, it could mean the Summit/Peak is in Bootloader mode.
 Restarting will let it start as normal.
 If not, please try reinstalling the firmware from the Updates page (found in the menu on the top right).

 Green: The synth is connected and is ready to use.

 This is the main screen of Components.
 On the left-hand side, you can browse from the factory banks, your won saved banks and the additional banks we've provided from artists.
 These are packs are for both Peak and Summit:

 Select a pack to see more information about it as well as a chance to preview the sounds if the Summit/Peak is connected:

-Previewing the patch in this way loads into the RAM, as if it had been loaded from a bank on the unit, so you can use the keys to full demo the patch.
+Previewing the patch in this way loads into the RAM, as if it had been loaded from a bank on the unit, so you can use the keys to fully demo the patch.

 Multibanks can be expanded to view the two single patches that make up the multipath:

 The top of the browser can be expanded to allow you to search and filter patches: